dwain-barnes/flowise-private-doc-chat-rag-blog/README.md

 Ollama lets you host open-source LLMs locally, and Flowise makes it super easy to create workflows for document processing.
 Together, they’re a perfect match for private RAG systems.

 ### 2. What models are supported?
-This project uses **Llama 2** via Ollama, but you can switch to other compatible models.
+This project uses **Llama 3.2 3B** via Ollama, but you can switch to other models.

 ### 3. Can I use this on Windows/Mac/Linux?
 Yes!
 As long as you have Docker and Node.js installed, this works on any major operating system.